-Whenever I ask authors why they write for kids, I always get a different answer, but many times, the answer revolves around the writer wanting to share their stories with children that they know.
+Whenever I ask authors why they write for kids, I always get a different answer, but many times, the answer revolves around the writer wanting to share their stories with the children in their lives.
 My latest author interview with Marti Dumas shows how children inspire the books that are written with them.
 Dumas is a teacher and mother of two who writes for her students, son, and daughter.

-Having this built-in audience can keep an author motivated and makes them even excited to share their work.
-As a result of this motivation, Dumas has published two books and shows no signs of stopping soon.
-Her website (www.martidumasbooks.com) reflects her teaching background and how her children inspire her.
+Having this built-in audience can keep an author motivated and makes them excited to share their work.
+As a result of this motivation, Dumas has published two children's books.
+Her website reflects her teaching background and how her children inspire her.
 The site, for lack of a better word, is adorable as well as useful and easy to navigate.
 Other authors can take notes on how to put together a professional, polished site from Dumas that is both informative and fun without being overly self-promotional.

 Check out my interview with Dumas below, and be sure to check out her books on Amazon!